CanPeng123/Faster-ILOD/README.md

 Put the number of classes on NUM_CLASSES.
 The categories are added in alphabetical orders.

 The code for loading COCO dataset to the model is written on Faster-ILOD/maskrcnn_benchmark/data/datasets/coco.py

+The path for putting COCO dataset is on Faster-ILOD/maskrcnn_benchmark/config/paths_catalog.py

 ## Distillation Loss